For many of us, a deluxe Caribbean villa is the dream winter vacation.

-They’re the onsite island manager for St Thomas (naturally) and has island managers on each of St Croix, St John, Tortola, Little Thatch, Virgin Gorda and Grenada for on-call service.
+They’re the onsite island manager for St Thomas (naturally).
+They also have island managers on each of St Croix, St John, Tortola, Little Thatch, Virgin Gorda and Grenada for on-call service.

-Alternative: Luxury Costa Rica villa rental
+Luxury Costa Rica villa rentals:

 Interested in an exclusive villa rental in Costa Rica instead?

-Photos 4, 7 to 9, and 12 to 17 © Janice and George Mucalov, SandInMySuitcase | Lead image courtesy Jamaica Villas by Linda Smith | Remaining images courtesy of the respective villa companies and hotels, except where noted
+Photo credits: 17 to 19, 22 to 26 © Janice and George Mucalov, SandInMySuitcase | Caribbean villa images courtesy of the respective villa agencies and hotels